hunteke/temoa/docs/source/Documentation.rst

 slightly more familiar to those used to a more mainstream algebraic modeling language.)

+With the correct model variables summed and stored in the ``supply`` and ``supply_annual`` variables, Line 17 calls a function defined in :code:`temoa_initialize.py` that checks to make sure there is technology that can supply each demand commodity ``dem`` in each :math:`\{r, p, s, d\}`.

+If no process supplies the demand, then it quits computation immediately rather than completing a potentially lengthy model generation and waiting for the solver to recognize the infeasibility of the model.
+Further, the function lists potential ways for the modeler to correct the problem.
+This is one of the benefits of Temoa: we've incorporated error handling in several places to try and capture the most common user errors.
+This capability is subtle, but in practice extremely useful while building and debugging a model.

-With the correct model variables summed and stored in the ``supply`` variable, line 18 creates the actual inequality comparison.
-This line is superfluous, but we leave it in the code as a reminder that inequality operators (i.e. :code:`<=` and :code:`>=`) with a Pyomo object (like supply) generate a Pyomo *expression object*, not a boolean True or False as one might expect.\ [#return_expression]_ It is this expression object that must be returned to Pyomo, as on line 19.
+Line 19 creates the actual inequality comparison.
+This line is superfluous, but we leave it in the code as a reminder that inequality operators (i.e. :code:`<=` and :code:`>=`) with a Pyomo object (like supply) generate a Pyomo *expression object*, not a boolean True or False as one might expect.\ [#return_expression]_ It is this expression object that must be returned to Pyomo, as on Line 20.

 In the above implementation, the constraint is called for every tuple in the Cartesian product of the indices, and the constraint must then decide whether